shaunyuencw/IR_opinion_SE/Backend/README.md

-# IR Opinion SE Project
+# IR Opinion SE Project - Backend

 This project focuses on scraping web content and analyzing it for sentiment and opinions.
 It utilizes external APIs for data retrieval and analysis.